HamzaYacub/QAC-Fundamental-Project/README.md

 ## Introduction

-The overall objective of this project was to create a CRUD application with utilisation of supporting tools,methodologies and technologies that encapsulate all core modules that are covered during training.
+The overall objective of this project was to create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules that are covered during training.
 These core modules include:

 * Project Management
 * Python Fundamentals